 Reduces Your Utility Bills

 Low-E windows help prevent infrared light from entering your living and dining rooms.
 In addition, low emissivity glass is designed to insulate warm air during the winter months and cold air during the summer season.
-Investing in new windows will help increase the energy-efficiency of your home while reducing the amount of money it costs to operate your furnace and central air conditioner.
+Investing in windows with Low-E glass will help increase the energy efficiency of your home while reducing the amount of money it costs to operate your furnace and central air conditioner.

 Replacing your old windows with low emissivity glass will help reduce the amount of light on your TV screen by redirecting dangerous infrared or ultraviolet light from entering your house.
 In addition, this type of window will stop the photographs on your wall from fading.

 Offers Superior Insulation Over Tinted Film & Glass

 A large number of homeowners choose to install tinted film on their old windows instead of purchasing new energy-efficient low emissivity glass.
 While you may have heard from a friend that Low-E glass windows reduce the amount of heat in your home, this is a myth that has been debunked.
 Although tinted glass and film can block excess light, it cannot block heat energy, ultraviolet rays, infrared light.
 The easiest solution to combating your high electricity bill is to purchase new Low-E windows for your house.

 Efficiency of Low Emissivity Glass